etenlab/crowd.rocks/README.md

 `docker-compose --env-file .env up -d`

 ### API
+run the env var exports in the API readme file.
 API is nestjs and uses `yarn`. `yarn set version berry` then `yarn run start` to run.
 `yarn dlx @yarnpkg/sdks vscode` is needed for vscode to find dependencies GraphQL playground: `http://localhost:3000/graphql`